Atlantic City Training Center: History

 One part of the Atlantic City Center was the training of illiterate recruits how to read and write.
 Without these skills, a modern war machine could not function as designed.
 This task fell to the Army’s Special Training Units.
 The 704th Training Group, from Jefferson Barracks, Missouri, came to Atlantic City to assist the newly activated 565th Technical School Squadron.
 It was their mission to see that every recruit reached a fourth grade reading/writing level within twelve weeks.
 Instructions in reading and writing were added to the other training and drilling that recruits practiced daily.

 Overcrowded conditions, however led the War Department to open a facility in Greensboro, North Carolina in 1943, and many of the men assigned to Atlantic City were sent to North Carolina to the new Basic Training Center No. 10 there.
-Basic training ended at Atlantic City on 28 February 1944 and jurisdiction of Greensboro was transferred to the AAF Personnel Distribution Command.
-The mission was changed from basic training to the perpetration of airmen and soldiers for overseas combat duty.
+Basic training ended at Atlantic City on 28 February 1944 and jurisdiction of Greensboro was transferred to Personnel Distribution Command.
+The mission became preparing personnel for combat duty overseas.
 AAF personnel, many who had completed basic training at Atlantic City were assigned to one of the overseas air forces, equipped and scheduled for deployment to whatever part of the world they were needed.

 In February 1945, overseas shipments were ended and the facility was inactivated later that year with the end of the war.
 All leases were terminated and the facilities returned to their civilian owners.
 The military facilities were completely redeveloped in the postwar years, and was incorporated into the city's urban community and there is no evidence today of the center.

 Most military written records about the Atlantic City Training Center were destroyed during the 1950s and 1960s.
 According to an archivist at the National Archives, College Park, Maryland, the decision was made to destroy written World War II records if they were not directly related to combat units.
 Basic Training Center No. 7 was not considered directly connected to combat units, and its records were disposed of.